auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

 As always you are free to not use Live Share just so long that you are able to collaborate with your studygroup online.
 This is important given that future classes might end up taking place online due to Covid-19.

 ---

-## Plan for Class
-**The plan for the class is still a work in progress.**

-- (~10 minutes) Any general issues we need to tackle?
-  - Have everyone joined Element?
-  - General issues with git?
-  - General issue with VS Code?
-  - General issues with Python and packages?
--
----

 ## Materials used in Class